Nc'nean: their past and their future

 This is an exciting start from a vibrant whisky distillery with a clear set of principles.
 If you get a chance to try this whisky I’d definitely recommend it.
 That Boutique-y Whisky Company have also recently launched the first Nc'nean release by an independent bottler; you can read more about that here, and my review of the Boutique-y Release here.

 I hope you’ve enjoyed reading about Nc’nean’s past, as I’ve enjoyed learning about it.
-And I’m certainly looking forward to seeing what Annabel Thomas and the Nc’nean Distillery team do in what I feel is a bright future for them.
+And I’m certainly looking forward to seeing what Annabel Thomas and the Nc’nean Distillery team do in what I feel is a bright future for them; you can keep up to date with Nc'nean here.

 If you’ve tried Nc’nean’s Organic Single Malt Batch 1 whisky, or indeed Nc’nean’s Ainnir inaugural release, I’d love to know what you thought.
 Please do leave me a comment with your views.